MicrosoftDocs/power-platform/power-platform/alm/component-framework.md

 To be accessible by Power Apps makers, components in the Power Apps component framework must be packaged in a solution, exported, and then imported into a Power Apps environment with Dataverse.
 The following sections describe how to do this.

-For more information about using ALM techniques with code component see [Code components application lifecycle management (ALM)](/powerapps/developer/component-framework/code-components-alm).
+For more information about using ALM techniques with code components see [Code components application lifecycle management (ALM)](/powerapps/developer/component-framework/code-components-alm).

 ## Package and deploy a code component